SFSUCyberClub/SFSUSEC-Website/resources/Android-Reversing.md

 |
 - Explicit -> specifies the exact full package name of the component that it wants to communicate to
 - Implicit -> a generic intent that can be picked up by any other avaliable service.
+Intents are used in almost all components of an app, so this one's especially important.

 Each version of android is identified by a number known as an "API level" If an app requires a minimum API level of, say, 31, then your android build will have to be an API level >= !

-Most apps will have their minimum API level set pretty low relative to the latest version, but they will also provide information on what API version they were designed for.
+Most apps will have their minimum API level set pretty low relative to the latest version, but they will also provide information on what API version they were designed for - known as the target API.

 ### Android's Managers